1979-1986 Ford Mustang

 The first option is to keep using the factory amplifier.
 It’s not very powerful, but it’s there and if it’s working, what the heck.
 If your new receiver has an output of less than 5 watts RMS per channel, connect the receiver’s power antenna wire to the blue power antenna wire found on the wiring harness adapter included at a discount with your Crutchfield order.
 If the new stereo produces more than 5 watts RMS per channel, you’ll need an OEM integration adapter.
 Talk to a Crutchfield Advisor to make sure you get the adapter you need.

 Your second option is to bypass the factory amp.
 This is a good idea, since almost any current aftermarket receiver will be more powerful than the old stock model.
 You’ll get to the stock amp by removing the dash panel.
 It’s not hard (and you’ll need to do it if you replace the dash speakers anyway), but it takes some work.
-Complete instructions on getting to the amp, replacing it, and connecting everything can be found in your Crutchfield MasterSheet.
+Instructions on getting to the amp and replacing it can be found in your Crutchfield MasterSheet.

 Your Mustang's factory speakers probably need replacing by now, doncha think?
 (Crutchfield Research Photo)